Travel to Japan

 Clean Socks

-Some restaurants require you to take your shoes off.
+Some restaurants (and other more traditional establishments) require you to take your shoes off.
 In that case, you will want clean socks on :)

 Electricity